-I am helping to plan a kids’ Valentine’s Day party at school, and I am determined to plan fun games and food that don’t include sugar, artificial food dyes, and trans fats.
+I am planning a kids’ Valentine’s Day party at school again this year, and I am determined to plan fun games and food that don’t include sugar, artificial food dyes, and trans fats.
 It has to be possible to have healthy Valentine’s Day food!

 As it turned out, once I was inspired by over 50 answers, I thought of a few of my own party food recipes that would be perfect.
 Every idea on this list is either healthy or healthiER – I never can truly call anything with sweetener “healthy” because although natural sweeteners are not as bad as white sugar, any sweetener is still mostly empty calories.
 There’s some redeeming nutritional value in there too, but fructose is fructose, you know?

 All the foods I demonstrate below have:

 - No grains or whole grains, soaked grains

 - Probiotics!
 For real!
 (I’m kind of proud of that one because I feel like that’s rare among party food for kids…)

 I thought of too many ideas, in fact, and my son and I couldn’t decide.
 We’re going to let the kids look at pictures and choose two that they want, like ordering from a menu.

 The teacher, in a stroke of genius, is going to tie all of this in with their current Social Studies unit on economics by talking about choice and opportunity cost.
 Ah, some days, I miss teaching – the chance to make connections to real life like that and form young minds en masse…it’s pretty awesome.

 Other days I’m just happy to sit on my duff at the computer while the children wreak havoc around me…but at least I’m at home with them.